al-ce/karaml/README.md

-Note that the `templates` map in your configuration file is loaded *BEFORE* your `aliases` map (regardless of where you place those maps in your config), so you can use templates in your aliases, but not the other way around.
+Note that the `templates` map in your configuration file is loaded *BEFORE* your `aliases` map (regardless of where you place those maps in your config), so you can use templates in your aliases, but you can't use aliases in your templates.

 ```yaml
 templates: